-Most cell phone owners around the world only have to worry about a single carrier technology called the Global System for Mobile Communications, or GSM for short.
+Most cell phone owners around the world only have to worry about a single carrier technology.
+It’s called the Global System for Mobile Communications, or GSM for short.
 As its name implies, this standard was developed for, and has been adopted by, almost the entire globe as the way to communicate via cellular calls.

 Here’s what cell phone users stuck on choosing between them should know before purchasing a phone.